lni/dragonboat/tools/checkdisk/README.md

 ## Checkdisk ##

 Checkdisk is simple program used to show relative performance when using different types of SSDs.
-There are many minor changes that can be made to make it faster, but this is _NOT_ a benchmark program.
+There are many minor changes that can be made to make it faster, but this is _NOT_ a benchmark program so making it faster is never the goal.

 ### How it works ###